AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

    note that if that target uses _init functions or early constructors then also set `AFL_LLVM_MAP_DYNAMIC=1` as your target will crash otherwise

-6. If you get the error `error: Invalid record` at link time you must decide between LTO or cmplog/laf-intel

 ## Introduction and problem description

 A big issue with how afl/afl++ works is that the basic block IDs that are